 3 Slowly add semolina.
 Stir continuously till the water gets absorbed.

-4 Make sure there are no lumps formed.
+4 Make sure there are no lumps formed.5 Spread it to a plate.

 6 When the semolina mixture cools down make a soft dough using very little oil and water.